Robin Pierucci, M.D., M.A.Associate Scholar

 Dr. Robin Pierucci, M.D. is a wife, mother, clinical neonatologist, and medical director of a 50-bed neonatal intensive care unit (NICU).
 She completed her residency in pediatrics as well as her fellowship in neonatology at the Children’s Hospital of Wisconsin, Medical College of Wisconsin.
-She also has a master’s degree in Bioethics and completed the National Catholic Bioethics Center ethics certificate course.
-In addition to her clinical duties, Dr. Pierucci remains active in perinatal palliative care, as well as leading ongoing research and care of infants with Neonatal Abstinence Syndrome.
-She has authored multiple publications and has spoken around the country on multiple perinatal and ethical issues.
-In the last year she has had articles published in The Federalist and National Review Online.
-Dr. Pierucci has appeared on a number of programs aired on EWTN including, Women of Grace, The Journey Home, EWTN Live, and her documentary about in vitro fertilization.
-She has also recently become an associate scholar with the Charlotte Lozier Institute.
-When not at work, Dr. Pierucci can be found driving one of the kids to or from practices at random fields or hockey rinks or cheering at one of their games.
+She also has a master’s degree in Bioethics from the Medical College of Wisconsin and completed the National Catholic Bioethics Center ethics certificate course.
+In addition to her clinical duties, Dr. Pierucci remains active in a wide range of performance improvement projects including perinatal palliative care, decreasing BPD, and care of infants with Neonatal Abstinence Syndrome.
+She has authored multiple publications and speaks regularly around the country on a variety of perinatal and ethical issues.
+Dr. Pierucci has appeared on a variety of programs aired on EWTN including Women of Grace, The Journey Home, EWTN Live, and her documentary about in vitro fertilization.
+In addition to being an associate scholar with the Charlotte Lozier Institute, she has recently become the chair of the American College of Pediatricians pro-life committee.

 During the Dobbs abortion case hearing, Justice Sotomayor made a number of problematic statements.
 She was unfamiliar with decreases in the edge of viability since Roe was handed down (28 weeks then versus approximately 22 weeks gestation today, with an increasing number of infants surviving at 21 weeks.
 As a neonatologist, I found perhaps even more distressing her claim that premature babies who are less than 25 weeks gestation cannot feel pain.